Janusec/janusec-admin/README.md

 ## Development server

-Angular 5+ is required.
+Angular 9+ is required.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Edit `proxy.config.json` with janusec-api url and run:
 >  `npm start`

- to solve cross-domain warnings.
+instead of `ng serve`, to solve cross-domain warnings.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
 > ng build --prod

+If `crypto` not found, try to change this file:
+> node_modules@angular-devkit\build-angular\src\angular-cli-files\models\webpack-configs\browser.js
+and set node to new value:

+> node: { crypto: true, stream: true, fs: 'empty', net: 'empty' }

 ## Release